-Subsequent to approval by the RPAC, the Office of the Treasurer (“Treasury”) will provide an approved method(s) to process revenue per IU policy Processing Revenue, FIN-TRE-VI-120.
+Subsequent to approval by the RPAC, the Office of the Treasurer (“Treasury”) will provide an approved method(s) to process revenue per IU policy Processing Revenue, FIN-TRE-120.
 Revenue must be deposited in an approved university bank account(s) and recorded with the appropriate general ledger account(s) and object code(s).

 Reason for Policy